 From Our Sponsor

-Sale prices expire 2/29/2023 unless otherwise listed.
-To get free shipping, simply place your order of $49 or more at Rockler.com by clicking any link above or entering the promotion code at the top of this email at checkout.
+Sale prices expire 10/31/2024 unless otherwise listed.
 Additional shipping charges will apply for select over-sized items, express orders, and orders to Alaska, Hawaii, Guam, Puerto Rico, and the Virgin Islands.
-This offer does not apply to international customers.
 This offer cannot be combined with other offers, applied to previous orders.
 Some offers available only online.
 Not all items available at retail stores.
 Offer not valid at Rockler’s independent resellers.
 Rockler Woodworking and Hardware reserves the right to limit quantities, correct errors or omissions and modify or end this promotion at any time.